Muhammad Mizanuddin

-Muhammad Mizanuddin is a Bangladeshi academic.
+Muhammad Mizanuddin (born 26 September 1953) is a Bangladeshi academic.
 He served as the 22nd Vice-chancellor of Rajshahi University since March 20, 2013.

+Early life and family

+Mizanuddin was born on 26 September 1953 to a Bengali Muslim family in the village of Airamari in Vinodpur, Shibganj, Nawabganj subdivision, Rajshahi district, East Bengal.
+He was the son of Muhammad Raisuddin Master and Begum Mujiba.

 Education and career

 Professor Mizanuddin passed matriculation exam in 1969 and intermediate exam in 1972.
 He completed his bachelor's and master's from University of Rajshahi in 1976 and 1978 respectively.
 He earned another master's from University of Alberta in 1983.
 In 1993, he obtained his Ph.D. from Jawaharlal Nehru University, Delhi in 1993.